-We may form domestic corporate subsidiaries to make certain investments that could generate income that would not be qualifying income if earned directly by us.
-For example, we may purchase loans through a domestic corporate subsidiary if we anticipate that our activities with respect to those loans could cause us to be treated as engaged in a "financial business" for purposes of the qualifying income exception.
+We may use domestic corporate subsidiaries to make certain investments that could generate income that would not be qualifying income if earned directly by us.
+For example, we may purchase or originate loans through a domestic corporate subsidiary if we anticipate that our activities with respect to those loans could cause us to be treated as engaged in a "financial business" for purposes of the qualifying income exception.
+We may also contribute non-performing residential mortgage loans to a domestic corporate subsidiary for the purpose reducing such loans to REO or modifying such loans.
+Finally, we may hold a portion of our interests in MSRs through one or more domestic corporate subsidiaries to avoid generating non-qualifying income for purposes of the qualifying income exception applicable to PTPs.
 Any domestic corporate subsidiary would be subject to federal, state, and local corporate income tax on its income.
 To the extent that any such domestic corporate subsidiary pays any taxes, it will have less cash available for distribution to us, which would reduce the amount of cash available for distribution to holders of our shares.
 Our dividend income from any domestic corporate subsidiary will be qualifying income for the qualifying income exception.